-On hair loss forums, people often talk about changing their diet to a more healthier one in order to see if it improves their scalp hair.
+On hair loss forums, people often talk about changing their diet to a healthier one in order to see if it improves scalp hair.
 However, if anything, I have seen highly obese people with a terrible junk food and soda filled diet having better hair than those with more regular diets.
 I hope I am wrong about that observation.

-Obesity’s Impact on Testosterone and Estrogen Levels
+Obesity’s Impact on Testosterone and Estrogen

 If the above inverse correlation between weight and scalp hair quantity is true, the main reason is probably because very fat men tend to have lower levels of testosterone.
 This would mean they most likely also have lower levels of dihydrotesterone (DHT), the main culprit in male pattern hair loss.
 An important study from 2008 found that higher waist circumferences were associated with lower testosterone levels.

 It seems like obese men might also have higher estrogen levels, which can benefit scalp hair significantly.
 See my post on estrogen and hair growth.

 Update: I had to delete the poll in 2018 due to some plugin issues.
 The results of the poll are summarized below.

 In your daily life, have you noticed that obese men are less likely to go bald in comparison to non-obese men?